Dasharo/docs/docs/transparent-validation/pikvm/Changing-IP-Address.md

 Connect to PiKVM via Serial Connection or SSH.

-Check the current MAC address of the interface you want to modify:
+Check the current IP address of the interface you want to modify:

 ```bash
 ip a